MegKM/Blackjack/README.md

 ## Overview

 This is a version of the card game Blackjack created using HTML, CSS and JavaScript.
+The game can be found [here](https://megkm.github.io/Blackjack/).

 The objective of the game is to get as close as possible to 21 without going over while having a higher card score than the dealer.